mbKaleb/Skywrithin/README.md

 ### 📅 Today 📅

-  Staying flexable and working with the skilled engineers @mint-ed to bring blockchain functionality to more people and communities.
+Working with the skilled engineers @mint-ed to bring blockchain functionality to more people and communities.